Rush spine surgeons help you determine the right surgery to address your spine surgery needs safely and effectively.

 Among the Best in the U.S. for Orthopedics and Neurosurgery

-U.S. News & World Report ranked Rush University Medical Center No. 3 in the nation for neurology and neurosurgery, and No. 6 in the nation for orthopedics.
+U.S. News & World Report ranked RUSH University Medical Center No. 4 in the nation for neurology and neurosurgery, and No. 5 in the nation for orthopedics.
 Both programs are also ranked best in Illinois.
-Rush Copley was recognized as high-performing for spinal fusion.

 The Rush Approach to Spine Surgery

 At Rush, we make sure you truly need spine surgery before we recommend it.
 First, we assess patients through our Spine and Back Care services.
 We try nonsurgical methods to address your neck, spine or back pain, including physical therapy.

 If we still recommend spine surgery after that, you can rest assured we are confident surgery will help you.
 Our spine orthopedic surgeons and neurosurgeons at Rush are some of the best in the country.